 Using Google Analytics For SEO

-If this is your end goal, then we invite you to follow these steps to track your SEO efforts.
+If this is your end goal, then follow these steps to track your SEO efforts.

 Find Pages with Low Traffic to Boost Them

-Now, the question is: how will you know that your page is ripe for refreshing or updating?
+The question is, how will you know that your page is ripe for refreshing or updating?

 Therefore, you can take swift action on SEO processes that will drive more organic traffic to your website.